rizinorg/book/src/plugins/dev.md

 * rz_syscall : system calls
 * rz_debug : debugger

 The most basic feature you usually want to support from a specific architecture is the disassembler.
-You first need to read into a human readable form the bytes in there.
+You first need to read into a human-readable form the bytes in there.

-Bear in mind that plugins can be compiled static or dynamically, this means that the arch will be embedded inside the core libraries or it will distributed as a separated shared library.
+Bear in mind that plugins can be compiled static or dynamically, this means that the arch will be embedded inside the core libraries, or it will distribute as a separated shared library.

 You may find some examples of external plugins in [rizin-extras](https://github.com/rizinorg/rizin-extras) repository.

 ## Writing the rz_asm plugin

 The official way to make third-party plugins is to distribute them into a separate repository.
 This is a sample disasm plugin:

 `meson.build` file:

 ```meson
 project('rizin-mycpu', 'c')